zzz6519003/substrate-how-to-guides/docs/08-tutorials/01-Kitties/basic-setup.md

 cargo build -p pallet-kitties
 ```

-Does your pallet compile?
+Does your pallet compile without error?
 Well done if it does!
 If not, go back and check that all the macros are in place and that you've included the
 FRAME dependencies.

 :::note Congratulations!
 You've completed the first part of this series.
 At this stage, you've learnt the various patterns for: